 Portion control is a constant struggle for many people.
 Did you know that your typical meal at a restaurant contains anywhere from 800 to 2,000 calories depending on what you order?
 Your typical restaurant meal is more than what the USDA recommends and most entrees don’t have foods for all of the food groups.
 Check out this useful portion control chart to learn about the proper portion sizes to help you reduce your portions.

 If you do happen to eat out, you can either split a meal with a family member or immediately ask for a doggie bag so that can put half of your meal in it to go.
-Splitting or making a doggie bag immediately keeps you from accidently consuming too many calories.
+Splitting or making a doggie bag immediately keeps you from accidentally consuming too many calories.

 At home, I often will use a smaller plate to trick my mind into thinking I am eating a ton of food when I am not really.
-A half empty plate can play tricks on your mind.
-Your mind is so powerful, that a half empty plate will make you think that you aren’t getting enough to eat leaving you more likely to overeat.
+A half-empty plate can play tricks on your mind.
+Your mind is so powerful, that a half-empty plate will make you think that you aren’t getting enough to eat leaving you more likely to overeat.

 Make Simple Changes

 Many people often focus on counting calories or points when they should focus on simplifying their food choices.
 You should pick a diet that is colorful (pick plenty of fruits and vegetables) and whole foods.
 Try to picture where the food source came from and try to determine if it was grown.
 If it is grown, it is better for you.
-Learn to skip the processed foods including fruits and vegetables (ie canned foods) and choose better options.
+Learn to skip processed foods including fruits and vegetables (ie canned foods) and choose better options.
 For example, instead of eating pasta you could opt for zoodles (zucchini noodles) or find whole wheat pasta.